joeguilmette/ee-vvv-wordmove/readme.md

 - Run `$ vagrant reload --provision` and let it run and it'll set up your create all the sites you've configured with auto site setup.
 - **Congrats on getting your local environment going.**

-#Staging and production servers with Ubuntu and EasyEngine
+# Staging and production servers with Ubuntu and EasyEngine
 EasyEngine provides a full WordPress stack along with one line WordPress installation and configuration.
-This guide was written using Ubuntu 14.04x64, so YMMV with other versions.
+This guide was written using Ubuntu 14.04x64, so your mileage may vary with other versions.

-##Setting up and securing Ubuntu 14.04x64 on DigitalOcean
+## Setting up and securing Ubuntu 14.04x64 on DigitalOcean
 - Create a **14.04x64** Droplet.
 - Follow the [initial server setup guide](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-14-04).
 - [Configure ufw](https://www.digitalocean.com/community/tutorials/how-to-setup-a-firewall-with-ufw-on-an-ubuntu-and-debian-cloud-server).
 Make sure to allow www, ssh, smtp and anything else you may use.
 - [Configure fail2ban](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-fail2ban-on-ubuntu-14-04).
 This should be completed after you install EasyEngine and create a WordPress site (or at least a test site).
 If you don't then when you turn on filters for smtp, nginx, mysql and php it will throw errors.
 Also, you're going to need to rejigger the log file paths in the jail.local filters so they match EasyEngine's defaults.

-###Conifiguring Monit
+### Configuring Monit
 Monit will monitor system resources and services, do complicated things (like perform complicated tests, restart services, etc), and then send you an email.

 - [Install Monit.](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-monit)